-For derivatives, CAW takes into consideration the following factors:
+For derivatives, CAW takes into consideration the following factors9:

-- The price: The price of the instrument is considered to be the main factor in determining the quality of execution. - The speed of execution: Speed of execution is a key factor in determining the quality of execution and CAW will seek to execute the order as quickly as possible while obtaining the best price. - The likelihood of execution and settlement: CAW seeks to limit as much as possible the risks of failure to execute or settle an order.
+- Price: The price of the instrument is considered to be the main factor in determining the quality of execution10. - Speed of execution: Speed of execution is a key factor in determining the quality of execution and CAW will seek to execute the order as quickly as possible while obtaining the best price. - Likelihood of execution and settlement: CAW seeks to limit as much as possible the risks of failure to execute or settle an order.
 For the majority of orders, the likelihood of execution is not a major factor to be taken into consideration by CAW, due to the low inherent risks of execution or settlement failure.
-However, when CAW considers that the risks of failure of execution or settlement are high, due to the characteristics of the order or instrument, CAW may decide to consider the order as a 'care order'.
+However, when CAW considers that the risks of failure of execution or settlement are high, due to the characteristics of the order or instrument, CAW may decide to manage the order.
 The execution strategy will then aim to find a balance between the likelihood of execution and settlement, price and speed of execution. - Any other relevant consideration or parameter liable to affect the quality or total cost of execution.